LibreCAD/docs/guides/blocks.rst

 Blocks
 ======

 *Blocks* are reusable drawings of commonly used objects such as bolts, furniture, electronic components, title blocks, etc.  Inserted blocks, also called *instances* or *inserts*, are composed of geometric shapes (lines, arcs, etc.), but can also include text and dimensions.
-Blocks can be created in the current drawing used repeatedly within the drawing, inserted from the block library, or they can also be imported from a separate drawing file.
+Blocks can be created in the current drawing, inserted from the block library, or imported from a separate drawing file, Once inserted blocks can be used repeatedly within the drawing.

 .. figure:: /images/doohickeyPrintPrev.png
     :align: center